tiffanybonzon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 We don't think any of those two strategies would fit the lab better than the `roundrobin`policy who was used, mostly because the sessions were especially shorts during the tests and examples while the two strategies aforementioned are better for longer ones.
 However it's important to know about such possibilities when you're about to decide on a load balancer implementation.

+### Conclusion

+In this lab we have taken a look at load balancing, understood the session stickiness trough implementation and compared a few strategies that can be used while setting up load balancing.
+Running the tests allowed us to get a better understanding of every of those strategies as well as the different behaviors when we change the state of a node.

+The two strategies we did study in the last ask allowed us to see different use cases for load balancing and allow us to take proper decisions if we have to implement load balancing for longer sessions later on.